I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seregisterlogonsessionterminatedroutine.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>Each call to <b>SeRegisterLogonSessionTerminatedRoutine</b> must be matched by a subsequent call to <b>SeUnregisterLogonSessionTerminatedRoutine</b>.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>